 SEO is often referred to as “organic” or “natural” lead generation.
 Generally speaking, SEO consists of optimizing your web pages to enhance their position in search results.
-Organic SEO consists of making sure the search engine spiders can crawl and understand what is on your web pages and so that, ideally, they’ll rank your site higher than your competitors.
+Organic SEO consists of making sure the search engine spiders can understand what is on your web pages and so that, ideally, they’ll rank your site higher than your competitors.

 This can involve making sure the website is in good shape by utilizing clean codes and search engine friendly content that appeals to human readers, as well as spiders.
 Cultivating inbound links from other sites can dictate your “link authority” and improve your ranking.
-Blogging, social media marketing, and online videos are three of the more effective ways to acquire quality links.
+Blogging, social media marketing, and online videos are three more effective ways to acquire quality links.

 Advantages of Organic SEO:

 - Organic SEO is very cost effective.
 The labor costs of setting up and managing a PPC campaign are usually the same or even more than the labor costs of SEO.
 The difference is that there continuous click charges with PPC campaigns.

 - Organic SEO is long lasting — a properly optimized site can keep a high position in the search results long after a PPC campaign has been turned off.

 - Search engine positioning is relatively stable whereas PPC ad positions continuously change according to your competitors’ bidding tactics.
 A well-optimized site with good link authority and excellent content can hold its search engine position even if you need to step away from it for a month.